DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 In this lab, you'll use [Heroku](https://www.heroku.com/), which has a free tier for small-scale use.
 Other commercial cloud providers include [Amazon AWS](https://aws.amazon.com/), [Alibaba Cloud](https://us.alibabacloud.com/en), and [Microsoft Azure](https://azure.microsoft.com/en-us/).

-As with Docker, the Heroku commands start with "heroku", sometimes have flags (starting with a single or double -), and use generated names for your application.
-The process is to *create* a Heroku app, *push* your Web servlet to it, *release* it, then *open* it (run it).
+As with Docker, the Heroku commands start with "heroku", sometimes have flags (starting with a single or double -), are case-sensitive, and use generated names for your application.
+The process is to **create** a Heroku app, **push** your Web servlet to it, **release** it, then **open** it (run it).
 Make sure you follow the directions carefully - in particular, make sure your .sh file is correct.
 The push may be slow, so be patient - and this is another reason to be careful: you don't want to repeat the commands.

 ### 2.1 Get started with the Heroku cloud provider
 1. Create a Heroku account: Go to https://signup.heroku.com/login and register